-- Preheat oven to 325°F and line a large rimmed baking sheet with parchment paper or a Silpat® baking mat.
+- Preheat oven to 325°F and line a large rimmed baking sheet with parchment paper or a silicon baking mat.
 Set aside.

-- Arrange seasoned kale leaves on prepared baking sheet in a single layer, being careful to not overcrowd them.
+- Arrange seasoned kale leaves on prepared baking sheet in a single layer, being careful to not overcrowd.
 Work in batches, if necessary.

-- Let chips sit for 2-3 minutes to crisp up a bit more before serving.
-Enjoy!
+- Let chips sit for 2-3 minutes to crisp up before serving.

 - You can change up the flavor of these chips by choosing a different seasoning.
 Try seasoned salt, smoked paprika, or cumin.